jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Visual Studio Code

 [Visual Studio Code](https://code.visualstudio.com/Docs/?dv=linux64 "Visual Studio Code") is a new comer to this field.
-It is a text editor that has builtin support for Git, plugins, and syntax highlighting.
+It is a text editor that has built in support for Git, plugins, and syntax highlighting.
 The advantage is that you can download VS Code for Windows, Mac, and Linux as the project is opensource.

 #### Atom